miquella/vaulted/doc/vaulted-shell.1.md

 -------

 `--assume` *arn*
-  Specifies the full ARN of the role to assume.
+  Specifies the full ARN or the role name of the role to assume.
 See **ASSUMING A ROLE** below for details on how Vaulted assumes roles.

   Role assumption may be performed without specifying a vault to spawn from.
   When invoked this way, credentials are sourced from default locations (e.g.